Data Centers in Kampala

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary exchange is the Uganda Internet eXchange Point (UIXP).
-Peering at the UIXP significantly improves local traffic routing, reducing latency for Ugandan end-users by keeping data within national borders.
+Internet Exchange Points (IXPs) The primary local exchange is the Uganda Internet eXchange Point (UIXP).
+Peering at the UIXP reduces latency for domestic traffic and lowers transit costs by keeping local data within Uganda's borders.

 Power Analysis